Τι κάνετε; Καλό Καλοκαίρι!

 We guess Greece is not the only country, where you have to be creative in order to survive, but once again, with this corona crisis, it became again very clear that the differences related to “financial support”, between North European countries, and South European countries are huge….(We only mention Europe at this stage, since we get mostly feedback from European students.)

-In Greece, for employees that were “fired” due to closure of the companies they are working for, or due to “not enough work”, the government gave a one time 600-800 euro support, and hopefully, they will be hired again when the companies can start operating normally.
+In Greece, for employees that were “fired” due to closure of the companies they are working for, or due to “not enough work”, the government gave a 600-800 euro support, and hopefully, they will be hired again when the companies can start operating normally from July.
 But nobody knows… and unemployment benefits are very limited.
-Public employees were probably in the best position this time, and fortunately, also pensions were paid on a monthly basis.
+Public employees were probably in the best position this time, and fortunately, also pensioners were paid on a monthly basis.

-For businesses like Omilo, falling under “education”, where it is expected that you can also teach online, the government apparently decided there was no support needed, since also public schools were teaching online, and public teachers are paid their normal salaries.
-Unfortunately, the Greek government has no clue that our students are not living in Greece….and most of them only want to have their lessons in Greece with sea view….and not online from their living room.
-(We are also not a public school or university, where lessons are “obliged to follow”, or needed in order to succeed for exams…)
+For businesses like Omilo, falling under “education”, where it is expected that you can also teach online, the government apparently decided there was no support needed, since also public schools and universities were teaching online, and public teachers are paid their normal salaries.
+Unfortunately, the Greek government has no clue that our students are not living in Greece….and most of them prefer to have their lessons in Greece with sea view….and not online from their living room.
+(We are also not a public school or university, where lessons are “obliged to follow”, or needed in order to succeed for exams… so students can easily postpone their registrations for a later date.

 As mentioned in a previous update, most Greeks never complain about not getting support, since nobody expects to get anything.
 After a Greek financial crisis, they have seen it all, and nothing comes as a surprise anymore.